-Whether you’re a blogger, influencer, podcaster, course creator, or are in another position that requires you to tap into your creativity and create content, it’s probably safe to say that you’re spending a lot of time on your phone (or computer).
+Whether you’re a business owner, influencer, podcaster, course creator, or are in another position that requires you to tap into your creativity and create content, it’s probably safe to say that you’re spending a lot of time on your phone (or computer).

-As a content creator, I was spending A LOT of time on my phone (specifically Instagram) and over the last few weeks, I’ve been able to cut my screen time down 120%.
+As a business owner and content creator, I was spending A LOT of time on my phone (specifically Instagram) and over the last few weeks, I’ve been able to cut my screen time down 120%.

 Without deleting Instagram.